Twocoolguy/BrickThrower/README.md

 - Remove ability to use leads from brickthrower on mobs.
 (1.8+)

 Most of these will also have some kind of toggle to them in the config.
 This is again due to performance.
+After these patches stuff must be retested.
+Also the native version changed to 1.16.5

 ## Note
 1.3.0 is the final content update of BrickThrower.
 Things will not be added after this.
 Any updates are for: